About American AncestorsAmerican Ancestors SpotlightContribute to American Ancestors

 The Society’s popular 64-page magazine —American Ancestors: New England, New York, and Beyond— features a wide range of article topics and styles, and appeals to family historians of all levels.
 Each issue includes articles on useful sources and helpful research strategies as well as compelling historical accounts and interesting case studies.
 Regular columns delve into genetics and genealogy; examine NEHGS manuscript collections; and present announcements of new books, family associations, and DNA studies in progress.

 American Ancestors is published four times per year.
 Subscription is a benefit of NEHGS membership.

-For images related to this article, see our photostream on Flickr.
+For images related to this article, see the author’s board on Pinterest.

 Join now to enjoy full member benefits including access to the Register and more than 3,000 other online databases containing more than 200 million searchable names.
 You'll also have full access to a number of other research tools, expert staff, and resources to help you uncover your family history.